Article VII: Department of Personnel

 Section 7.09 Fair Standards: Rates of pay for all positions in the service of the city shall be as far as practicable equal to the current level of pay for similar services in private employment.
 Hours of labor shall likewise conform as far as is practicable to the standards of private employment in similar work.

-Section 7.10 Prohibitions: No person in the service of the city or seeking admission thereto shall be in any way favored or discriminated against because of race or sex or political or religious opinions or affiliations.
+Section 7.10 Prohibitions: The city shall prohibit discrimination, in all its programs and activities, on the basis of age, race, color, national origin, ethnicity, creed, religious opinions or affiliations, sexual orientation, gender identity/expression, pregnancy, marital status, family status, mental or physical disability, military status, status as a veteran or any other protected status under applicable law.
 No persons seeking appointment to, or promotion in, the service of the city shall give cause to be given any money or other thing of value to any person in connection with such appointment or promotion.
 No person shall in any manner solicit or be concerned with soliciting any contribution for any political purpose from any city employee.
 No person shall commit any fraud or deceit tending to defeat the purposes of this article or in connection with any appointment or promotion in the city service.
 Any person who is convicted of violating any provision of this section shall, in addition to any other penalties provided by law, be ineligible for appointment or employment in the city's service for a period of five years, and shall, if an officer or employee of the city, immediately forfeit such position.
-(As amended by vote of the people on November 6, 1979.)
+(As amended by vote of the people on November 6, 1979, and November 3, 2015.)